Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Experiments

-\textbf{Ablation on Graph Fusion Module design.} We further conduct an ablation study on the design of our Graph Fusion Module.
-Our GFM is composed of two components: HG-GAT and CGA.
-Since we have discussed the usage of FFN in Section~\ref{sec:graph_fusion}, we also take it into consideration and conduct ablation study on these three components.
-Ablation results are shown in Table~\ref{tab:ablation}.
+\textbf{Ablation on Graph Fusion Module design.} We further conduct an ablation study on the design of our Graph Fusion Module, which comprises three components: HF-GAT, CGA, and the Pooling Attention in the TEM.
+To expedite both the training and evaluation, we perform these studies using the LLaVA-OneVision-0.5B~\cite{li2024llava} model, utilizing subsets of the original training and evaluation datasets to validate the effectiveness of the proposed components.
+Since we have discussed the usage of FFN in Sec.~\ref{sec:graph_fusion}, we also take it into consideration and conduct the ablation study on these three components.
+The results of the ablation experiments are presented in Tab.~\ref{tab:ablation}.
 In the first row, the graph structure feature tokens are directly sent to the multimodal projection layer to get the graph tokens.
-Then in the second row, we adopt HF-GAT to convey structure information to each token, increasing the performance by 1.6\%.
-Then, with the help of CGA, multi-video knowledge is fused into graph tokens and further improves the performance by 1.7\%.
-The adoption of FFN doesn't bring improvement to the reasoning accuracy, which further corroborates the conclusion in Section~\ref{sec:graph_fusion} above.
+In the second row, we incorporate HF-GAT to propagate structural information to each token, which increases performance by 2.8\% on the NExT-QA dataset and 1.6\% on the EgoSchema dataset.
+We also integrate Pooling Attention into TEM to embed structural information from specific scenes.
+The results demonstrate that incorporating this enriched information leads to a slight improvement compared to the original textual structural information (+3\% on the NExT-QA, +1.8\% on the EgoSchema).
+Furthermore, with the inclusion of CGA, multi-video knowledge is fused into graph tokens, resulting in further performance gains of 3.6\% on the NExT-QA dataset and 2.2\% on the EgoSchema dataset.
+Interestingly, the adoption of FFN does not improve reasoning accuracy, further supporting the conclusions drawn in Sec.~\ref{sec:graph_fusion}.